Our Verdict

 Our Analysis and Test Results

 Blix is a Santa Cruz, CA-based company that has been producing and selling electric bikes since 2014.
 We previously tested the original Blix Packa, and while it was a great bike, it didn't outperform the competition.
-We recently got our hands on the Packa Genie, and this version's updates address the shortcomings of the previous model.
-The primary changes are a more powerful 750W motor and an increase in battery size to 614-watt-hours (up from 500Wh).
-This brings it in line with the competition in terms of power, and while it still falls a tad short of the larger battery competition in the terms of range, the ability to add an optional second battery to the bike frame can negate that issue for those who need to travel longer distances.
-Add that to the Packa's comfortable and smooth ride, 400-pound weight capacity, and the ability to customize your bike with accessories for cargo hauling, and we feel this is an excellent cargo bike for many people.
+The Packa Genie is a bit more competitive with a more powerful 750W motor and large 614Wh battery (up from 500Wh).
+This brings it in line with the competition in terms of power.
+While its range is a bit shy of the competition, the ability to add an optional second battery to the bike frame can negate that issue for those who need to travel longer distances.
+The Packa offers a comfortable and smooth ride, a 400-pound weight capacity, and the ability to customize your bike with accessories for cargo hauling; it's an excellent cargo bike for most people.

 Performance Comparison